Yotsuba Koiwai

 Yotsuba Koiwai (小岩井よつば, Koiwai Yotsuba), also known as just Yotsuba (よつば), is a fictional character and the main protagonist in the comedy manga series Yotsuba&!, as well as the one-shot manga "Try!
 Try!
 Try!", both by Kiyohiko Azuma.
-As the title character of the series and almost every chapter, Yotsuba is usually the focus of each episode; most stories revolve around her meeting, and often childishly misunderstanding, a new concept or activity indicated in the chapter title.
+As the title character of both the series itself and almost every chapter, Yotsuba is usually the focus of each episode; most stories revolve around her meeting, and often childishly misunderstanding, a new concept or activity indicated in the chapter title.
 She is noted for her childish energy, unusual naïveté, and iconic appearance.

 Development

 Yotsuba first appeared in a one-shot manga published in 1998 and two webcomics called "Try!
 Try!
 Try!", where she appears very similar as she does in Yotsuba&!; for example, Yotsuba has the same personality and a very similar chibi design.

 Appearance and personality

 Yotsuba is drawn as a small girl with green hair done in four pigtails, giving her somewhat the appearance of her namesake, a four-leaf clover (四つ葉のクローバー, yotsuba no kurōbā).
 She has a carefree and energetic personality, taking delight in simple matters even as she learns about all manner of things in her daily life.
-In Japanese, Yotsuba's dialogue is written without kanji, making it seem simpler and more childlike, and in a typeface that gives the impression of speaking with high intensity.
+From chapter 3 onwards, Yotsuba's dialogue in Japanese is written without kanji, making it seem simpler and more childlike, and in a simple, large, and bold typeface, which gives the impression that she is speaking with high intensity.
 Her energy is noted by other characters, especially members of the neighboring Ayase family.
 Her father says of her carefree nature, "She can find happiness in anything.
 Nothing in this world can get her down."
 However, when deeply frightened or upset, she does cry, and she has a fear of anything resembling a bullseye because it resembles an eye that "is staring at her".